 For day-to-night use, consider this pop-up gazebo from Outdoor Living Suntime.
 It’s designed to shield you from sun and bugs while still allowing airflow through the mesh walls.
 Each wall is zippered for easy access or to open them like curtains for even more airflow.
 The 10-foot by 10-foot size is an excellent temporary cover for daytime shade from the sun and for evening dinner parties.

-This gazebo installs in minutes by opening the frame and popping up the roof similar to how an umbrella opens.
+This pop-up gazebo installs in minutes by opening the frame and popping up the roof similar to how an umbrella opens.
 The steel framing is lightweight and powder coated for easy assembly and water resistance.
-The canopy is made of 150D polyester, which is also water resistant and blocks 95 percent of UV rays.
+The canopy is made of 150D polyester, which is also water-resistant and blocks 95 percent of UV rays.
 It comes with a storage bag so you can take it anywhere.

 Get the OUTDOOR LIVING SUNTIME gazebo on Amazon.

 Compared to hard-top options, a soft-top gazebo offers excellent protection at a more affordable price.
 This gazebo from ABC Canopy measures 10 feet by 12 feet to cover a patio or outdoor dining area.